-Women’s enterprise and entrepreneurship facts and statistics are listed here on the Prowess website.
+Women in business and self-employment, female entrepreneurship and enterprise facts and statistics are listed here on the Prowess website.
 This is a useful resource for journalists, researchers and students.

 - UK Women’s businesses have a higher churn rate (ie. more start-ups and closures).
 But women are less likely to attribute closure to ‘business failure’ and more likely to cite ‘personal reasons’ – which peak at age 25-34 for women.
 (Women in Enterprise: A Different Perspective, RBS Group 2013)

 - 39.6% of FTSE 100 directorships and 38.9% of FTSE 250 directorships are held by women.
 (Cranfield University 2022).

 - There has been a massive increase in the number of female directors in top companies since a government-backed target of 25% female representation was set in 2015.

 - In 2016, an estimated 163 million women were starting or running new businesses in 74 economies around the world.
 In addition, an estimated 111 million were running established businesses.
 (Women’s Entrepreneurship 2016-2017, GEM 2017)

 - At every level of entrepreneurship, women are at least 20% more likely to cite necessity rather than opportunity as their motivation.
 But most are still opportunity driven, particularly in innovation-driven ventures, where women are over three and a half times more likely to cite opportunity motives than necessity motives.(Women’s Entrepreneurship 2016-2017, GEM 2017)